wbrandenburger/PSVirtualEnv/Examples/PSVirtualEnv.Examples.md

 test-online  3.7.3
 ```

-If the name of a existing virtual environment is specified, the installed packages of this environment will be shown.
+If the name of an existing virtual environment is specified, the installed packages of this environment will be shown.

 ```PowerShell
 Get-VirtualEnv "test-normal"           # or with